ojasiiitd/Language-Representations/README.md

 Word embeddings essentially exist in the same vector space (provided they are of equal dimensions).
 I downloaded FastText English and FastTest Hindi pre-trained Wiki word vectors (embeddings) from the [official website](https://fasttext.cc/docs/en/pretrained-vectors.html).
 Both sets of embeddings have 300 dimensions.
 Hence, all these combined word vectors exist in the same 300-dimensional space.
 But, as English and Hindi embeddings were trained separately across a linguistically varied corpora, English words may not be closer to their corresponding Hindi translations.

 What alignment does is try to find a transformation (a combination of rotation, translation, scaling) which will ***semantcally synchronize*** or ***ALIGN*** these 2 sets of word embeddings.
 At first it sounds magical, language translations being nothing but a simple matrix multiplication operation!
 However, it makes more sense when I realize that Hindi embeddings also exist in a spatially and semantically sound manner -- just like English embeddings.
 So, if `paper` and `documents` exist around each other, `कागज़` and `दस्तावेज़` also exist around each other in the same vector space; but in different regions.
-What an ideal alignment does is find a transformation for `कागज़` and `दस्तावेज़` so their transformed vectors now lie near `paper` and `documents`.
+What an ideal alignment does is find a transformation for `कागज़` and `दस्तावेज़` so their vectors can be moved closer to `paper` and `documents`.

 To learn this transformation, we reaquire a small set of corresponding Hindi and English words to "learn" the transformation.
 This enables cross-lingual knowledge transfer, where we can relate words and ideas together across languages.

 I will be experimenting with 2 methods for aligning Hindi words to English.
 * **Procrustes Analysis (Linear Transformation)**